komal2605/Social-app/README.md

 - **Profile Management**: Update user profiles via a dedicated profile screen(profile picture update only).
 - **Logout Functionality**: Simple and secure logout process.

-### Technical Highlights

-- Utilizes `@supabase/supabase-js` for backend integration and database operations.
-- Implements `@tanstack/react-query` for efficient data fetching and state management.
-- Supports responsive and interactive UI components with Radix UI and TailwindCSS.
-- Includes robust form handling with `react-hook-form` and schema validation using `zod`.
-- Built-in support for internationalization with `javascript-time-ago`.

 ## Getting Started

 ### Prerequisites